ricky-davis/AstroLauncher/README.md

 # Automatically generated SHA256 password hash for the admin panel in the webserver
 WebServerPasswordHash =

+# The Base URL that the Web Server hosts at. '/astroneer' would be https://example.com/astroneer/ .
+Must start with and end with a /
+WebServerBaseURL = /

 # Enable HTTPS for the webserver.
 If no/wrong Cert/Key files are specified, defaults to False
 EnableWebServerSSL = False